 That event is not necessarily an outlier when it comes to “warm snowstorms”.
 On February 11, 2010, Dallas/Fort Worth had its single biggest snowstorm on record, with temperatures hovering around freezing during the entire time that the snow fell (following a period of more than 10 days with daytime temperatures in the 40s and 50s).
 DFW Airport recorded 12.5 inches of snow during that event, its greatest 24-hour snowfall on record.
 Some surrounding communities received more than 15 inches. [ Note: I will try to add more examples in a future iteration of this post]

 Again, the key is the snowfall rate, as discussed above, and meteorologists are getting pretty good at predicting heavy snow events from highly dynamic storm systems, particularly those with convective instability and strong mesoscale forcing.
 So, the next time you’re tempted to say, “it’s too warm for the snow to stick,” just remember that there are very complex atmospheric dynamics and thermodynamics involved.
 Sure, light snow or snow flurries falling with temperatures of 35º will not accumulate.
 However, if we’re forecasting heavy snow and marginal temperatures (“around” freezing), you might want to revisit your weather history and consider that some of the biggest snowstorms on record occurred during an otherwise mild weather pattern.

-Part 2: Atlanta’s top historical snowstorms and associated warm temperature trends, debunking the myth that it is “too warm to snow”.
+Part 2: Atlanta’s top historical snowstorms and associated warm temperature trends.